-Total Aggregate Supply
+Total Aggregates Supply

-3.21 The overall supply of aggregates in the West of England is from a variety of sources - locally land-won crushed rock, recycled aggregates and marine dredged aggregate- as shown in Table 7.
+4.21 The overall supply of aggregates in the West of England is from a variety of sources - locally landwon crushed rock, recycled aggregates and marine dredged aggregate- as shown in Table 6.
 This data doesn't take account of imports and exports.
-The table refers to "estimated sales" because the recycled aggregates element is estimated, as indicated above.
+The table refers to "estimated supply" because the recycled aggregates element is estimated, as indicated above.